berzerk0/GitPage/FirstCTF_1of2_InfoAndSetup.md

 If you boot up Bulldog, you will not be able to log in.
 That is because you have to HACK in.
 Most CTFs are not designed for you to log in normally, we are going to have to create ourselves an alternative method of entry.

-Stay tuned for part 2 coming next week.
+## You are ready to go!
+Stay tuned for Part 2 when we conquer Bulldog!